giffordlabcvr/DIGS-tool/README.md

 ## Contact

-For questions, issues, or feedback, please contact us at [robert.gifford@glasgow.ac.uk](mailto:robert.gifford@glasgow.ac.uk) or open an issue on the [GitHub repository](https://github.com/giffordlabcvr/DIGS-tool/issues).
+For questions, issues, or feedback, please contact us at [digstool@gmail.com](mailto:digstool@gmail.com) or open an issue on the [GitHub repository](https://github.com/giffordlabcvr/DIGS-tool/issues).

 ## Credits